-Effective Date of Credit: Effective for tax years beginning on or after January 1, 2018 and before January 1, 2028
+Effective Date of Credit: Effective for tax years beginning on or after January 1, 2018

 Description: The refundable credit, administered and allocated by the Department of Labor (DOL), is capped at \$10 million annually for ten years beginning in 2018 through 2028.
 Any unused annual allocation of the credit shall be made available in a subsequent year before 2028.